 Dr. Lana Kashlan shares her knowledge about acne.

-Acne is the most common skin condition in the United States and globally affects about 650 million people.
-With that in mind, it’s safe to say that nearly all of us have suffered from acne, whether that be in a mild form with blackheads and the occasional pimple or the severe cystic type.
-Regardless of severity, acne can be extremely frustrating for people as the drug store shelves are full of creams and gels all marketed as the miracle cure, but what really works?
-To understand acne treatment, we have to take a step back and understand what acne really is.
+Acne is the most common skin condition in the United States, affecting about 50 million Americans annually.
+With that in mind, it’s safe to say that nearly all of us have suffered from acne, whether in a mild form with blackheads and the occasional pimple or the severe cystic type.
+Regardless of severity, acne can be extremely frustrating for people as the drug store shelves are full of creams and gels, all marketed as the miracle cure, but what really works?
+To understand acne treatment, we must take a step back and understand what acne is.

-Firstly, acne is essentially a problem with pore congestion.
-In patients who have acne, their oil (also known as sebum) and dead skin cells get stuck inside the pore creating a blockage that we see on the surface as a blackhead or whitehead.
+Firstly, acne is a problem with pore congestion.
+In patients with acne, their oil (also known as sebum) and dead skin cells get stuck inside the pore, creating a blockage we see on the surface as a blackhead or whitehead.

-In spite of the blockage, your oil glands continue to produce oil and so the congestion worsens over time and this promotes the growth of bacteria called Cutibacterium Acnes, which causes inflammation around the pore that on the surface looks like the classic red acne pimple.
-We all have bacteria on our skin surface but there is a link between the types of bacteria in acne-prone patients versus non-acne patients.
+Despite the blockage, your oil glands continue to produce oil.
+Hence, the congestion worsens over time, and this promotes the growth of bacteria called Cutibacterium Acnes, which causes inflammation around the pore that looks like the classic red acne pimple on the surface.
+We all have bacteria on our skin surface, but there is a link between the types of bacteria in acne-prone patients versus non-acne patients.

 Clogged Pores